+Marijuana:

-Marijuana: a) Prolonged use can lead to severe psychological dependence.
+- a) Prolonged use can lead to severe psychological dependence. - b) May cause paranoia and panic anxiety reactions.

-- b) May cause paranoia and panic anxiety reactions. - c) Impairment of memory and learning, altered sense of time and inability to concentrate. - d) May cause apathy/loss of motivation.
+c) Impairment of memory and learning, altered sense of time and inability to concentrate.

+d) May cause apathy/loss of motivation.

+Cocaine:
-Cocaine: a) Increase in heart rate, blood pressure, and body temperature.

-- b) High addiction potential. - c) Overdose may result in seizures, heart failure, coma or death.
+- a) Increase in heart rate, blood pressure, and body temperature. - b) High addiction potential. - c) Overdose may result in seizures, heart failure, coma or death.

+Opiates:
-Opiates: a) Rapid development of tolerance and physical dependence.

-- b) May cause infections of the skin, liver, heart and lungs. - c) Overdose can be fatal b) Long-term effects may include emphysema, bronchitis, heart disease and cancer.

-Tobacco: a) Shortness of breath, nagging cough, and heart difficulties.
+- a) Rapid development of tolerance and physical dependence. - b) May cause infections of the skin, liver, heart and lungs. - c) Overdose can be fatal a) Shortness of breath, nagging cough, and heart difficulties.